Cake celebration 1

 Bake for 5 minutes and take away.

-Beat cream cheese in a massive blending bowl until easy, and there aren’t any lumps.
+Beat cream cheese in a massive blending bowl until easy and there aren’t any lumps.

-Add sugar and flour, integrate, beat in eggs one after the other till nicely blended and the mixture is clean; add vanilla.
+Add sugar and flour, integrate, and beat in eggs one after the other till nicely blended and the mixture is clean; add vanilla.

 Serves 12 to 15